hydrotian/notebook/_posts/2020-03-15-ELM-runoff.md

 ---
 There are many variables related to runoff generated in ELM/CLM.
 These fluxes are then passed to MOSART with different names, need to be very clear what do they mean.

-The hydrologic processes for CLM 4.5 are clearly represented below.
-I got it from Gautam but don't know if he made it. (more [here](https://escomp.github.io/ctsm-docs/versions/master/html/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.html) for CLM 5).
+The hydrologic processes for CLM 4.5 are clearly represented in below diagram.
+I got it from [Gautam](https://www.pnnl.gov/people/gautam-bisht) but don't know if he made it. (more [here](https://escomp.github.io/ctsm-docs/versions/master/html/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.html) for CLM 5).

 ![CLM  hydrology](https://simhydro.com/notebook/images/misc/CLM45_hydrology.jpg)